A female golfer for Team Canada wears all white and is in a backswing after making a golf shotThomas Skrlj

 Biography

-Although Alena Sharp has been playing professionally on the LPGA Tour since 2005, she enjoyed one of the best seasons of her career in 2015 when she recorded two top-10 results.
+Sharp has been playing professionally on the LPGA Tour since 2005.
+She enjoyed one of the best seasons of her career a decade later in 2015 when she recorded two top-10 results.
 It was the first time she had cracked that barrier in stroke play since 2010.
 She attributed her strong results to having her best year mentally after struggling with putting yips for three years.
-Her 2015 highlight was a career-high tie for fifth at the Blue Bay LPGA in October, following a tie for 10th at the Cambia Portland Classic in August where she helped celebrate the victory of fellow Canadian Brooke Henderson by showering her with non-alcoholic sparkling cider.
+Her 2015 highlight was a tie for fifth at the Blue Bay LPGA in October, following a tie for 10th at the Cambia Portland Classic in August where she helped celebrate the victory of fellow Canadian Brooke Henderson by showering her with non-alcoholic sparkling cider.

-In 2017, she crossed the $2 million mark in career earnings and recorded a season-best fifth-place finish at the LOTTE Championship.
+In 2017, Sharp crossed the $2 million mark in career earnings and recorded a season-best fifth-place finish at the LOTTE Championship.
 In 2019, she earned four top-10 finishes, which included a fifth-place result at the Dow Great Lakes Bay Invitational where she and Henderson were teammates.
-As of June 2021, Sharp has 14 career top-10 finishes on the LPGA Tour.
+As of June 2024, Sharp has 16 career top-10 finishes on the LPGA Tour.

 Sharp had enjoyed a standout amateur career, including the 1999 Canadian Junior Championship and 1999 Ontario Ladies Championship.